MatthewPress/tic-tac-toe/README.md

 ## Roadmap

-- [ ] Utilize JSON and localStorage to save the game data locally, so it persists when the page is refreshed
+- [ ] Utilize JSON and localStorage to save the game data locally so it persists when the page is refreshed
 - [ ] Allow players to choose their token

 <p align="right">(<a href="#readme-top">back to top</a>)</p>